 We mine phosphate rock in Florida and Brazil.
 We process rock into finished phosphate products at facilities in Florida, Louisiana and Brazil.
-We are the majority owner of a joint venture operating a phosphate rock mine in the Bayóvar region in Peru, in which we previously held a minority equity interest.
+We are the majority owner of a joint venture operating a phosphate rock mine in the Bayóvar region in Peru.
 We mine potash in Saskatchewan, New Mexico and Brazil.
 We have other production, blending or distribution operations in Brazil, China, India and Paraguay, as well as a joint venture that operates a phosphate rock mine and chemical complexes in the Kingdom of Saudi Arabia.
+In 2023, we announced the formation of the Mosaic Biosciences platform, a global initiative to bring the latest science and innovation to the agricultural market, with locations in the U.S., Mexico and Spain.